KingHomoErectus/Inner-Experience./README.md

-# ◊ Enhanced Inner Experience ◊
+# ◊ Inner Experience ◊

 *what is experience?*